-As an author, Bev has been able to share some of her understanding in four books:
+As an author, Bev has been able to share some of her understanding in several books:

 The GodSense Journey: Exploring Sacred Pathways (April 2016): A year-long interactive devotional covering subjects such as intimacy with God, fruit of the Spirit, spiritual gifts, and relationships.
 Includes teaching, Bible study, prayers, and personal application.

 The Bible for Skeptics (Junes 2017 – Second Edition) An invitation to conversation about the authenticity of the Bible and its revelation of God and His plan for those of us who live on this planet.

 The GodSense Devotional (2004): A year-long devotional study of God’s Word, requiring interaction, meditation, and prayer.

 The Bible Study Teachers’ Guide (2006): A helpful resource for those who lead small-group Bible studies at home, church, or the marketplace.